What is PrEP?

 How do I get PrEP?

 PrEP can be prescribed by any doctor or sexual health nurse practitioner in Australia.
 Your doctor does not need to undertake any specialist training in order to prescribe you PrEP.
 However, if they have never heard of or prescribed PrEP before then they may not be confident in providing you with advice that you need or a prescription.
-You can advise that they look at websites such as PAN (PrEP Access Now) (www.pan.org.au) refer them to the PrEP video mentioned above or refer them to ASHM who are the body governing the best practice medical guidelines for GPs when it comes to prescribing PrEP.
+You can advise that they look at websites such as PAN (PrEP Access Now) or refer them to the PrEP video above or to ASHM who are the body governing the best practice medical guidelines for GPs when it comes to prescribing PrEP.
 You can also take this letter (www.pan.org.au/s/PrEP-letter.pdf) along to your appointment explaining to your doctor about PrEP.

 Once you have a script you can get PrEP from your local pharmacy.
 PrEP will cost you roughly $40 per month and about $7 if you have a concession card.